-Since our first partner pick up in March 2016, we have distributed more than 2 million high-quality children’s books to 100,000+ children and families in need in Greater Cleveland annually.
+Since our first partner pick up in March 2016, we have distributed more than 2 million high-quality children’s books total to 100,000+ children and families in need in Greater Cleveland annually.
 We continue to send out an average of 60,000 books every month.
-Our 900+ partner agencies offer the books directly to the disadvantaged children they serve as they teach parents to read with their young children and inspire children to read.
+Our 1,000+ partner agencies offer the books directly to the disadvantaged children they serve as they teach parents to read with their young children and inspire children to read.
 Our work is made possible by the more than 6,000 volunteers who have sorted, packed, and boxed books at our MidTown Cleveland warehouse.

 Recognizing the importance of early childhood initiatives to promote kindergarten-readiness, our top priority is to support early intervention programs.
 Thousands of new parents and caretakers are receiving books from WIC, home visiting agencies, home day cares, and preschools.
 Children of all ages continue to receive books from after school programs, tutors, coaches, churches, food pantries, recreation centers, summer lunch programs, and countless other partners.

 - Prevent summer reading loss